benjystanton/benjystanton.github.io/src/posts/2023-12-06-helping-to-get-quality-code-into-production-as-an-interaction-designer.md

 Be available to respond to their questions as they go.
 Devs and testers are able to spot things that designers can't, no mattter how good the handover is.

-## Design quality insurance and accessibility testing
+## Design and accessibility review

 Before the build goes live, the developers should be able to show you their progress, and give you a chance to check it all over.
 A chat is good, but I prefer to set some time aside to go through it at my own pace.